tsolakisgeo/DHAW2023/_syllabus/17-hackathon.md

 No assignment.
 Be prepared to talk about problems you face with your final project.
 We will work together in class on your projects.
 Come in class with questions and problems.

 ## Readings
-- Swaffird, A, (2014) How to create a successful Digital Humanities Project.
+- Swaffird, A. (2014) How to create a successful Digital Humanities Project.
 Available [here](https://hawksites.newpaltz.edu/dhm293/2014/11/13/how-to-create-a-successful-digital-humanities-project/).